AS DIVERSE AS OUR CLIENTS

 Monica Modi Khant is the Executive Director of GAIN.
 As Executive Director, Ms. Modi Khant oversees, supervises, trains and mentors pro bono attorneys who represent immigrant victims of violence and asylum seekers.
 Ms. Modi Khant also oversees fundraising initiatives, outreach efforts and community relations in addition to her legal duties.
 She offers a unique perspective as an advocate for immigrant rights in the Southeast.
 Ms. Modi Khant received her BA from Rutgers University in 1995 and her J.D. from New England School of Law in 1998.
 Upon graduation, she was the Detention Attorney at the American Friends Service Committee (AFSC) where she represented detained asylum seekers.
 In 2000, Ms. Modi Khant continued practicing immigration law with private immigration firms in Boston, MA.
 In 2005, Ms. Modi Khant was appointed as the Director of Legal Services at the International Institute of Boston (IIB).
 With this position, Ms. Modi Khant worked extensively with victims of abuse and trafficking.
 She has also trained lawyers, law enforcement and judges on how to work with immigrant victims of violence.
 She currently serves on the Advisory Board of Raksha, a Georgia-based nonprofit organization for the South Asian community.
 She is a graduate of Leadership Atlanta Class of 2015 and has served as Pro Bono Liaison of the Atlanta chapter of the America Immigration Lawyers Association (AILA).
 Ms. Modi Khant is also an Adjunct Professor at Georgia State University and teaches Human Trafficking & Modern Day Slavery and in 2017, was named Atlanta Magazine’s “Women Making a Mark”.
 She is married to Sanjay, a physician with Emory Healthcare and has three children.

-Alpa Amin is the Lead Attorney for the Victims of Violence Project at GAIN.
+Alpa Amin is the Director of Legal Services at GAIN.
 Ms. Amin began her work with GAIN in 2008 as a Law and Policy Assistant, and in 2009, received an Equal Justice Works Fellowship through Greenberg Traurig and King & Spalding to develop and oversee GAIN’s Victims of Violence Project.
 In her current position, Ms. Amin recruits, trains and mentors volunteer attorneys from the Atlanta legal community and provides direct representation to immigrant victims of human trafficking, domestic violence, and sexual assault who need assistance with filing T-visas, U-visas, and VAWA Self-Petitions/Battered Spouse Waivers.

 Ms. Amin is an Adjunct Professor of Immigration Law at Atlanta’s John Marshall Law School, a member of the Georgia Statewide Human Trafficking Task Force, and a graduate of the Leadership Buckhead Class of 2016.
 She works closely with federal, state, and local law enforcement and is a frequent guest speaker on issues surrounding vulnerable immigrant communities.